opsdis/aci-exporter/README.md

 The configuration should by default be in the file `config.yaml`.
 It is also an option to place `class_queries`, `compound_queries` and/or `group_class_queries` in different files in a directory, a directory by default named `config.d` that is in the same directory path as the configuration file.
-> The name of the directory can be changed using the `-config_dir` argument.
+> The name of the directory can be changed using the `-config_dir` argument or the `config_dir: ..` entry in the config
+> file or by using environment variables.

 If queries has the same name they will be overridden by the order they are parsed and finally query name in the configuration file, default, `config.yaml` will have the highest priority.